-Adults can help lower the risk of a child getting hurt by knowing what to expect at different stages of development.
+Adults can help lower the risk of a child getting hurt by knowing what they can do at different ages and stages of development.
 By your own actions, show your child the safest way to do things and how to follow safety rules.
-To keep your child safe, make sure he or she is always:

 If you burn anything in a rural area, use a fire-safe container with a grate on top.